mjtadema/nanotrace/README.md

 5. Activate the virtual environment: `$ . venv/bin/activate`

 ### All platforms
-7. Install the module from the private repo: `pip install git+https://github.com/mjtadema/porepipe.git`
+7. Install the module from the private repo: `pip install git+https://github.com/mjtadema/porepipe.git@master`

 ## Updating
-Update using the latest development version **(Recommended)**: `pip install --upgrade --force-reinstall --no-deps git+https://github.com/mjtadema/porepipe.git`
+Update using the latest development version: `pip install --upgrade --force-reinstall --no-deps git+https://github.com/mjtadema/porepipe.git`

-Update using the latest stable version: `pip install --upgrade --force-reinstall --no-deps git+https://github.com/mjtadema/porepipe.git@master`
+Update using the latest stable version **(Recommended)**: `pip install --upgrade --force-reinstall --no-deps git+https://github.com/mjtadema/porepipe.git@master`

 ## Usage
 The pipeline is defined and used through the [Pipeline object](#pipeline-design).
 As a convention, class names use what is known as "CamelCase", while other variables use_this_style_of_naming.
 Available pipeline stages can be found [here](#available-stages).